 The duration should be long enough to clean the filter, but not so long that the system remains idle after the filter has been cleaned.
 The more frequent a cleaning cycle occurs, the shorter each cycle may need to last in order to be effective.
-One possible indication that the duration is set too short is when DP-triggered cleaning cycles occur more frequently the pressure when the duration is set too short is the duration of the duration is set too short is the duration in the duration is set too short is the duration in the duration is set too short is the duration in the duration is set too short is the duration in the duration is set too short is the duration in the duration is set too short in the duration in the duration is set too short in the duration in the duration is set too short in the duration in the duration in the duration is set too short in the duration in the durat of 45-60 seconds is a good starting range.
+One possible indication that the duration is set too short is when DP-triggered cleaning cycles occur more frequently the pressure was a good starting point.)

 Use the "DP/Pressure Settings" described on page 21 to set the threshold for a DP-triggered cleaning cycle.
 The "High DP" setting determines the differential pressure value at which a cleaning cycle will be triggered.
-This can be used in one of two ways: It can be considered as a backup to scheduled cleaning, just in case the filter got
+This can be used in one of two ways: It can be considered as a backup to scheduled cleaning, just in case the filter got of 45-60 seconds is a good starting range.